 In terms of the write time, FRAM is written in four-word blocks, and the write time is built into each read cycle.
 Hence, there is no difference between the read time and write time for an FRAM byte, word, or 4-word block.
 With regards to the read frequency, FRAM accesses (both read and write) are capped at 8 MHz.
-However, flash reads can take place at the maximum speed allowed by the device (fSYSTEM), which is 16 MHz in the F2xx devices.
+However, flash reads can take place at the maximum speed allowed by the device (f{SYSTEM}), which is either 8 MHz or 16 MHz in the F4xx devices.

 It should be noted that the speed of instruction execution in an FRAM-based system is affected by the architecture.
-The FR59xx uses a cache-based architecture that employs a combination of register and FRAM accesses when executing from nonvolatile memory.
+The FR69xx uses a cache-based architecture that employs a combination of register and FRAM accesses when executing from nonvolatile memory.
 This allows the system throughput to be higher than the maximum allowable read frequency of 8 MHz.